FusionAuth/fusionauth-github-action/README.md

 - replace mordavia with fusionauth below
 - change the name in the action.yaml file to fusionauth
 - change the repository name in the action.yaml file to whatever you call it
+- delete this text
+- in the repository home page, click 'publish to marketplace'

 # FusionAuth GitHub Marketplace Action